How to Productively Address AI-Generated Text in Your Classroom

 If your course has opportunities to address ethics in the discipline, be ready to address those, too.
 What are the benefits of integrity in your field, and what are the implications of mis-representing their work?

 - Focus on benefits of learning.
 Help students understand why you are giving them assignments, and emphasize how reliance on AI can hinder their learning (although there might be ways AI can help that process, too).
 Do you talk with your students about what you want to see in their writing, and do your assignments and grading practices reflect that?
 Students sometime cheat because they think an assignment is simply a mechanical performance for a grade, so the more you can show the benefits for learning—personal relevance, reflection on the process and their growth, feelings of accomplishment, etc.—the less likely they are to take those shortcuts.
+For a model for clarifying an assignment's purpose, see our page on the TILT model of assignment design.

-Again, if you can make career connections within your course, address how reliance on AI-writing can hinder their development of writing skills that employers highly value.
+If you can make career connections within your course, address how reliance on AI-writing can hinder their development of writing skills that employers highly value.

 - Reduce workload and focus on process to disincentivize cheating.
 A significant reason students cheat is because they feel overwhelmed, so consider if your course workload or assignment timing might be contributing to this pressure and working against your goals for student learning.
 Similarly, designing writing assignments that only include the one final paper can lead to procrastination and desperation, both big causes of cheating.
 Having students build towards that assignment in smaller chunks can reduce that procrastination anxiety..., and give you more reference points about their writing style along the way.